Life (Haddaway song)

 "Life" (also known as "Life (Everybody Needs Somebody to Love)" in the United States) is a song by Trinidadian-German Eurodance artist Haddaway.
 Written and produced by Dee Dee Halligan (Tony Hendrik) and Junior Torello (Karin Hartmann-Eisenblätter), the song was released in July 1993 by Coconut Records as the second single from Haddaway's debut album, The Album (1993), and the follow-up to his successful debut single, "What Is Love".
-The song peaked at number one in Finland, Spain and Sweden, as well as on the RPM Dance/Urban chart and the Eurochart Hot 100, and was a top-10 hit in at least 13 countries.
-The accompanying music video, partly inspired by the 1927 film Metropolis, was directed by Angel Gracia and filmed in Frankfurt, Germany.
+The song peaked at number one in Finland, Greece, Israel, Spain and Sweden, as well as on the RPM Dance/Urban chart and the Eurochart Hot 100, and was a top-10 hit in at least 13 countries.
+Its music video, partly inspired by the 1927 film Metropolis, was directed by Angel Gracia and filmed in Frankfurt, Germany.
 By March 1994, the single had sold 1.5 million copies worldwide.

 Release

 "Life" was released as a single in Europe on 30 July 1993 by German label Coconut Records and in the UK on 13 September same year, by Logic.
 Another CD maxi were produced at the end of 1993, containing new remixes from Bass Bumpers and others.